 The majority of South Africa's population are black people who speak Xhosa.
 Many rural patients cannot speak English, and many medical students do not speak Xhosa.
 We have Xhosa language teachers who teach and assess basic, essential 'medical' Xhosa.
 Another essential issue which was identified some years back is the difficulties students experience when births have bad outcomes.
 They are thus now coached by a sister with an interest in 'compassion training'.
-We also have nursing sisters who teach about breastfeeding, and who play a large part in supervising students when they 'catch' babies.
-Students also have an innovative Health and Human Rights workshop, the students' evaluations of which have been published.
+We also have midwives who teach about breastfeeding, and who play a large part in supervising students when they 'catch' babies.
+Students also have an innovative Health and Human Rights workshop, the students' evaluations of which have been published

 |47 formal lectures and 7 Zhosa||Department of O&G||Intro week and every Monday||Convenors, lecturers (Obstetrics and Neonatology)|